 Mikrotik Router Basic Configuration Using Winbox

-MikroTik is one of the most popular routers to any system administrator of any ISP company or any office because of having a lot of networking services which help to build a stable and smooth network.
-It is said that any ISP Company or Enterprise Office cannot go a single day without MikroTik router.
-So, the system administrators who are not using MikroTik router yet, soon they will start using MikroTik router, I think.
-As a system administrator, I am also using MikroTik router about 3 years and really I have got a stable and smooth network using MikroTik router.
-MikroTik router is mainly famous for bandwidth control service and packet filtering functionalities as well as cheap price.
-MikroTik router is also popular to any system administrator because of having graphical user interface (GUI) named winbox software which helps to manage MikroTik router so easily.
-As usage of MikroTik router is growing rapidly, this article is designed to show the basic configuration of a MikroTik Router from very beginning using winbox software so that a new MikroTik user can easily configure his/her router from very starting and can operate his network smoothly.
+MikroTik Router is one of the most popular routers to any ISP network as well as any enterprise office network.
+MikroTik Router has a lot of networking services that help to build a stable and smooth network so easily.
+It is said that any ISP Company or Enterprise Office cannot go a single day without MikroTik Router.
+So, the system administrators who are not using MikroTik Router yet, they will soon start using MikroTik Router, I think.
+As a system administrator, I am also using MikroTik Router about 3 years in my network and really I have got a very stable and smooth network.
+MikroTik Router is mainly famous for bandwidth control service and packet filtering functionalities as well as cheap price.
+MikroTik Router is also favorite to any system administrator because of having graphical user interface (GUI) software named Winbox which helps to manage MikroTik Router so easily.
+As the usage of MikroTik Router is growing rapidly, this article is designed to show the basic configuration of a MikroTik Router from very beginning using Winbox software so that a new MikroTik Router user can easily configure his/her router from very starting and can operate his network smoothly.

 Prerequisites to Configure a MikroTik Router